-Situated on the beautiful Mediterranean coast, the ancient city of Yafa in the south of Tel Aviv commemorates two important events St. Peter experienced.
-The Bible records that "Resurrected Tapeta', at the cobbler's home in West Man, saw a vision of clean and unclean animals.
+Located in the beautiful Mediterranean Sea, the ancient city of Jaffa in the south of Tel Aviv, it commemorates two important events that St. Peter has experienced.
+The Bible records: the resurrection of Tabida, at the cobbler's house in Simon, I saw clean and unclean animals Vision.

-St. Peter's Church is particularly prominent in the center of the Yafa Tourist Area, which also adds religious and Western color to the ancient city of Yafa.
-We didn't go in.
-We just sat outside in the square for a while.
-There were souvenir stalls, small shops, umbrellas and small restaurants.
-The sky is especially blue, although the temperature is not high, but the ultraviolet radiation is very strong.
+The location of St. Peter's Church in the center of the Jaffa tourist area is particularly obvious, and it also adds religious and Western flavor to the ancient city of Jaffa.
+We didn't go in to see, but just sat for a while in the square outside.
+There were souvenir stalls, small shops, parasols, and small restaurants.
+The sky is particularly blue, although the temperature is not high, but the ultraviolet rays are extremely strong.

 Jeremy_Dodson: I recommended Jaffa Old City,Bike Israel,Neve Tzedek,Haganah Museum,Church of St. Peter